PaulWheatcroft/theCocktailShaker/README.md

 The site was constructed primarily using vanilla JavaScript making use of template literals for updating HTML pages as to not require HTML page refreshing when updating content.

 Whilst the focus is on a mobile first design the website needs to provide an optimal experience across all screen types.
+By keeping the app simple and primarily fitting to a screen size resizing up to tablet and mobile was made simple.
+Specific iPad media queries were used to ensure the landscape experience was as good as it could be.

 The site consists of the following HTML pages